-The strike of the London Match Girls - not just a bad pun but the first industrial action to capture national news.
+The strike of the London Match Girls – not just a bad pun, but also probably the first industrial action to capture the attention of the nation.

 London Dock Strike - succeeded in winning the docker's tanner (sixpence per hour) and seen as a milestone in establishing unions of unskilled workers.

 The first mosque to be built in Britain opens in Woking.

 During this decade, motor cars begin to appear on British roads.